pedonebrian/marketypryce-build/content/pages/index.md

       styles:
         self:
           fontWeight: 400
-    subtitle: Help Athletes and Brands
+    subtitle: Help Athletes and Brands of All Sizes Grow.
     text: >
       With 12x the engagement of traditional influencers, student-athletes are culture drivers on college campus.
 For brands looking to make an impact